MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-visualizations-to-a-report-i.md

    ms.date="10/09/2016"
    ms.author="mihart"/>

-# Tutorial: Part I, Add visualizations to a Power BI report
+# Part I, Add visualizations to a Power BI report (Tutorial)

 This article gives a quick introduction to creating a visualization in a report.
 For more-advanced content, please [see Part II](powerbi-service-add-visualizations-to-a-report-ii.md).
 In the video below, Will shows you a few different ways to create, edit, and format visuals on the report canvas.